chuanlu1990/git-real/README.txt

-here is  my readme changed
+here is  my readme changed by greg